 Inside: Trying to decide between Tahiti, Moorea, and Bora Bora?
 Here are 3 reasons Moorea is without a doubt the best choice in French Polynesia.

 Note: This post was originally written in 2011 during my 6th annual Round-the-World trip.
-But fear not!
-I update it regularly.
+But fear not island lovers!
+It is updated regularly with all the latest pertinent information.

 It’s worth noting that up until last week, I thought Moorea was the most beautiful place I’d ever seen.
 And then I arrived in the Cook Islands, specifically the island of Aitutaki.
-Now I’m conflicted (first world problems).
+Now, I admit I’m conflicted (first-world problems).

 Thanks to careful planning and an inexplicable desire to explore every dreamy South Pacific outpost within my logistical reach, today I fly from the paradise of the Cook Islands to the Eden of Moorea.